Articles on: Website

 Required Content Steps

-Documents – PDFs must be properly formatted (scanned documents usually don’t meet the standard).
+PDFs should be properly formatted (scanned documents usually do not meet the standard).

-Contrast – Ensure a contrast ratio of 4.5:1 for normal text and 3:1 for large text (bold over 14 pt. or regular over 18 pt.), as well as for graphic elements, buttons, form fields, and icons.
+It is important that you use sufficient contrast between your colors so that texts are easily readable.
+The contrast for content elements should meet the standards of 4.5:1 for normal text and 3:1 for large text (over 14 pt. bold or 18 pt. regular) as well as for graphical objects, buttons, form input fields, and icons.

 Required Practical Steps